About

 Research

-In the last decade or so I have also contributed to the small literature on racial health inequalities in Canada.
-I have studied associations between health and incongruities between the racial identities people express to others and the racial identities they believe that others believe them to be, as well as the health implications of colourism, discrimination targeted at relatively darker skinned people of colour.
-I have investigated health inequalities by way of the racial identities (Asian, Black, South Asian, White) reported by respondents to nationally representative surveys and examined the degree to which they are inherently gendered and classed.
-I have most recently examined correspondences between multiracial identities and health.
+Veenstra has also contributed to the literature on racial health inequalities in Canada.
+He has studied associations between health and incongruities between the racial identities people express to others and the racial identities they believe that others believe them to be, as well as the health implications of colourism, discrimination targeted at relatively darker skinned people of colour.
+He has investigated health inequalities by way of the racial identities (Asian, Black, South Asian, White) reported by respondents to nationally representative surveys and examined the degree to which they intersect with gender and immigrant status.
+He has also examined correspondences between multiracial identities and health.

-In recent years I have also combined my interests in social class and racial health inequalities under the auspices of intersectionality theory, examining whether “intersections” between race, class, gender and sexuality are associated with health and health-related practices in Canada.
+In the last decade or so, Veenstra combined his interests in social class and racial health inequalities under the auspices of intersectionality theory, examining whether “intersections” between ‘race,’ class, gender and sexuality are associated with health and health-related practices in Canada.

 Publications